 The Jewish community in the face of Nazism

-Isolated by anti-Semitic laws, driven out of all sectors of economic life, many Jews experience misery.
+Isolated by anti-Semitic laws, expelled from all sectors of economic life, many Jews experience misery.
 Of the 150,000 Jews residing in Berlin in 1937, 60,000 live on grants from philanthropic organizations.
 The Jewish community is setting up a vocational retraining program for agricultural and craft trades.
-Those who follow these courses see their chances of obtaining an emigration visa increased.
-These structures are however gradually banned from 1938.
-The Jewish community creates a central assistance committee in order to provide for the needs of the needy and to take charge of medical care, retirement homes, and orphanages.
+Those who follow this training see their chances of obtaining an emigration visa increased.
+However, these structures were gradually banned from 1938.
+The Jewish community creates a central assistance committee to provide for the needs of the needy and take care of medical care, retirement homes and orphanages.

 Paradoxically, this exclusion imposed by the Nazis provokes a renewal of Jewish life.